 Startup founders should always be very clear on what they will do with the investment amount they ask for.
 What amount do I need?
 What will I use it for?
 For how long can I sustain my burn rate?
 What milestones will I achieve?

-It is important not to get too focused on the specific financials.
+It is important not to get too focused on specific financials.
 I have seen many startup forecasts that cover up to 10 years in advance in great detail, even though they have only been operational for less than a year.
 Every projection you make will be flawed since no one can predict the future of a company, especially one that has been around for less than a year.
 Of course, you do need to be able to project your financial forecast, but make sure not to get stuck too much on detail.
-Startup founders and investors with financial backgrounds can lose sight of the business proposition by spending too much time on analyzing the financials.
+Startup founders and investors with financial backgrounds can lose sight of the business proposition by spending too much time on analysing the financials.
 It is understandable because people like to focus on what they know, but remember that finance should be used as a support tool to show what the intention of the startup is and, further, what the potential can be.
 So it’s a means to that end.
-The spreadsheet is not primary product of your business.
+The spreadsheet is not the primary product of your business.

 The non-executive board is an official part of the company.
 It should not be confused with the advisory board.
 An advisory board has no official status to the company; it is just a group of individuals who mentor and advise you.
 In contrast, the non-executive board has a formal role in serving the interests of the shareholders and works as a controlling function to management.
 The non-executive board can decide on sensitive issues such as a salary increase of management and other issues that may arise.
 They can also properly monitor management functions, advise on company policies, and serve as public relations agents.